edbrdi/n8n-nodes-discord/README.md

   - **User joins**: Listen to users joining the server.
   - **User leaves**: Listen to users leaving the server.
   - **User presence udpate**: Listen to users presence change.
+  - **User role added**: Listen to users role added.
+  - **User role removed**: Listen to users role removed.
 - **Presence**: If trigger type presence update.
 Type of presence to listen to.
   - **Any change**: When a user presence is updated.
   - **Online**: When a user presence is set to online.
   - **Offline**: When a user presence is set to offline.
   - **Do not disturb**: When a user presence is set to do not disturb.
   - **Idle**: When a user presence is set to idle.
+- **From roles**: When listening to user role update, select which removed or added role needs to be matched.
 - **Pattern**: Message only.
 Select how the value below will be recognized. ⚠ Keep in mind that the value will be tested with all mentions removed and a trim applied (whitespaces removed at the beginning and at the end).
 For example `@bot hello` will be tested on `hello`.
   - **Equals**: Match the exact same value.
   - **Starts with**: Match the message beginning with the specified value.